cwendorf/dsitR/docs/Metrics.md

 Interpretation:

-- ≈ 0 → independent dimensions (people’s stance on issue A tells you nothing about issue B).
+- When ≈ 0 → independent dimensions (people’s stance on issue A tells you nothing about issue B).
-- > 0 → consolidation (dimensions align; if I know your stance on A, I can predict B).
+- When > 0 → consolidation (dimensions align; if I know your stance on A, I can predict B).
-- < 0 → cross-cutting (polarization along one dimension tends to oppose the other).
+- When < 0 → cross-cutting (polarization along one dimension tends to oppose the other).

 Example: